 Benefits of Walnut Oil

-Walnut oil contains unsaturated fatty acids, vitamins A, E, D, K, C, P, PP, group B vitamins, plus zinc, potassium, magnesium, iodine, phosphorus, selenium, coenzyme Q 10, content of Omega-3 -15%, Omega-6 – 54%, Omega-9 – 42%, which helps to maintain a healthy metabolism and immunity in general.
+Walnut oil contains unsaturated fatty acids, vitamins A, E, D, K, C, P, PP, group B vitamins, plus zinc, potassium, magnesium, iodine, phosphorus, selenium, coenzyme Q 10, the content of Omega-3 -15%, Omega-6 – 54%, Omega-9 – 42%, which helps to maintain a healthy metabolism and immunity in general.

 Walnut Oil for Memory

 Walnut Oil for the Heart

 Walnut oil is a well-known remedy used for cardiovascular diseases, cleansing the walls of blood vessels and making them more elastic and resilient.
 It prevents the development of atherosclerosis, protects against heart attack, strengthens the walls of blood vessels, prevents thrombophlebitis, and dilates small vessels.
 Blood pressure becomes stable, heart rate normal, and cholesterol production reduced.

 Walnut oil is increasingly used in the complex treatment of diseases of the digestive system, such as gastritis, colitis, stomach ulcers, and also helps to lower the acidity of the stomach.
 It has an antitumor effect, increases the resistance to radiation exposure, and removes radionuclides.

 Walnut Oil for Libido